Jimmy Wales: Wikia and later pursuits

-Political and economic views
+Political views

 Personal philosophy

 Wales has previously referred to himself as an Objectivist, referring to the philosophy of writer Ayn Rand in the mid-20th century that emphasizes reason, individualism, and capitalism.
 Wales first encountered the philosophy through reading Rand's novel The Fountainhead during his undergraduate period and, in 1992, founded an electronic mailing list devoted to "Moderated Discussion of Objectivist Philosophy".
 Though he has stated that the philosophy "colours everything I do and think", he has said, "I think I do a better job—than a lot of people who self-identify as Objectivists—of not pushing my point of view on other people."

 When asked by Brian Lamb about Rand's influence on him in his appearance on C-SPAN's Q&A in September 2005, Wales cited integrity and "the virtue of independence" as personally important.
 When asked if he could trace "the Ayn Rand connection" to a personal political philosophy at the time of the interview, Wales labeled himself a libertarian, qualifying his remark by referring to the Libertarian Party as "lunatics", and citing "freedom, liberty, basically individual rights, that idea of dealing with other people in a manner that is not initiating force against them" as his guiding principles.
+In a 2014 tweet, he expressed support for open borders.

 An interview with Wales served as the cover feature of the June 2007 issue of the libertarian magazine Reason.
 In that profile, he described his political views as "center-right".
 In a 2011 interview with The Independent, he expressed sympathy with the Occupy Wall Street and Occupy London protesters, saying, "You don't have to be a socialist to say it's not right to take money from everybody and give it to a few rich people.
 That's not free enterprise."
-Dan Hodges in The Telegraph has described Wales as a "Labour sympathizer".
-In 2015, he offered to help Ed Miliband with the Labour Party's social media strategy, but Miliband turned him down.
+Dan Hodges in The Daily Telegraph has described Wales as a "Labour sympathizer".
+In 2015, Wales offered to help Ed Miliband with the Labour Party's social media strategy, but Miliband declined the offer.

 In 2015, Wales signed up as the committee chair for Democrat Lawrence Lessig's 2016 presidential campaign.
-In 2016, Wales and eleven other business leaders signed on to an open letter to American voters urging them not to vote for Donald Trump in that year's presidential election.
+In 2016, Wales and eleven other business leaders signed an open letter to American voters urging them not to vote for Donald Trump in that year's presidential election.
 In May 2017, Wales said on Quora that he is a centrist and a gradualist, and believes "that slow step-by-step change is better and more sustainable and allows us to test new things with a minimum of difficult disruption in society."
 In May 2022, Wales said that he did not identify with any particular political label.
+In May 2024, in the run-up to the 2024 United Kingdom general election, he was a joint signatory of a public letter of support for the UK Labour Party.